 Fatigue curves are often given for Kt=1 (unnotched specimens).
 Those curves describe the fatigue properties of a material.
 Actual structures are better described with S-N curves for Kt>1 (notched specimens).

-The S-N curve above has some characteristic features which are discussed below.
+The S-N curve above has some characteristic features which are discussed in our free ebook.